 Your Pre-Settlement Loan Amount

-How You Pay Us Back
+How You Pay Back Your Legal Funding

 - Paying off your pre-settlement loan (loan amount + our one-time flat rate fee)